Theronguard/Emergency-Dice/README.md

 This one will never roll a bad or an awful effect.
 It's the rarest die in this mod, so don't expect to see it a lot.

-* Rolling 6 will cause a Great effect.
+* Rolling 6 will show you a menu from which you can select any Effect.
 * Rolling 5 will cause a Great effect.
 * Rolling 4 will cause a Good effect.
 * Rolling 3 will cause a Good effect.